Creating and Running Symfony Projects

 .

-Once configured, save and apply the changes.
-ServBay will update the web server configuration automatically.
-ServBay uses Caddy or Apache by default and will generate and trust SSL certificates for your local domain, so you can access your site via HTTPS directly.
+After configuring, save and apply changes.
+ServBay will automatically update web server settings.
+By default, ServBay uses Caddy or Apache and will generate and trust SSL certificates for your local domain, allowing you to directly access via HTTPS.

-For detailed steps, see ServBay: Add Your First Website.
+For detailed steps, see Add Your First Website in ServBay.

-To verify the site configuration is successful, let's add a simple route and controller that outputs a message when accessing the root path.
+To verify your website’s setup, let's add a simple route and controller that outputs text when you visit the root path.

 Configure Routing (